jonfelixrico/wisdom-core-v4/docs/specs/enh-1/core-physical-design.md

 ### Aggregates

-Aggregates in the code represents domain or business models.
-We want to follow the **rich domain model** pattern for this.
-Having a rich domain model means that we do our domain operations inside domain classes (aggregates).

 Aggregate classes in the code are mapped to business models.
 For our implementation, we want to observe the rich domain model pattern.

 The rich domain pattern, in a nutshell, dictates that the base aggregate class should contain only domain-related logic and fields.
 No database-related code should be contained within.